Murut people: Musical heritage

 The Murut have a musical heritage consisting of various types of agung ensembles – ensembles composed of large hanging, suspended or held, bossed/knobbed gongs which act as a drone without any accompanying melodic instrument.

 Murut also used bamboo as a musical instrument, by using bamboo to compose songs.
 Some musical instrument like tangkung (similar to that of a guitar, except it has only two strings) is made from wood.
 Tangkung is usually played during their leisure time.

-Antanum
+Ontoros Antanom/Antanum

 Antanum was a famous and influential Murut warrior from Sabah who according to local oral history claimed to have supernatural powers.
 Because of this, he was able to receive support from the chiefs and villagers from around Keningau, Tenom, Pensiangan, and Rundum and led the Rundum uprising against the British North Borneo Company but was killed during fighting with the company army in Sungai Selangit near Pensiangan.